githubtraining/training-manual/book/managers/02_getting_started.md

 What's your name, what team do you work on, and what types of software systems are you managing (e.g.  embedded software, business systems, developer operations, SaaS, etc)?

+### More questions!

+How do you use GitHub now?

+How do you want to improve on that by the time this course is over?

 ### What is GitHub?

 GitHub is a collaboration platform built on top of a distributed version control system called Git.